spacetelescope/calibration-pipeline-testing-tool/docs/index.rst

   test_pipeline --config confg.json

-This will produce a ``summary.html`` file with the test results.
+This will produce a ``summary.html`` file with the test results as well as plots if any are produced.
+These files are saved based on the input filename and will be overwritten on subsequent runs, so it is advisable run the test suite in it's own directory.
 Note that this file and the associated plots will be saved in the current directory so it may be useful to run ``test_pipeline`` in a new directory.

 Contributing
 ============